 A more in-depth look at the CMS that provides participants the opportunity to build sample webpages.
 This lesson will include the rich text editor, commonly used components, and the DAM.

 CMS Content Accessibility

 As CMS authors, you’re responsible for your content, and by creating accessible text, images, and multimedia, you can help make NYU.edu more inclusive.
 This training covers the must-have accessibility measures to implement across your pages.
 Accessibility training is required for all users.

 Learn more about the different components the CMS has to offer.
 Each CMS 201 training session introduces users to a different set of components.
 For suggestions on which components to include in the next CMS 201, please email email@example.com.

 Co-facilitated by a UX designer, this interactive training will cover the value of UX and user feedback when designing your CMS webpages.
 CMS users will be introduced to a few UX best practices, observe a usability test, and sketch sample webpages.

 Getting the Most Out of the CMS

 Designed for participants comfortable working in the CMS that would like to learn more.
 This lesson will include version control, column control, and annotations.

 Some previously held training sessions have been recorded and published online for reference.
-Please note that as of late August 2016 the NYU website went live with a refreshed design, some training content dated prior to then may reference components or features that are no longer available however the overall authoring experience has remained the same.
+Please note that as of late August 2022, the CMS upgraded to a newer version.
+Some training content dated prior to then may reference components or features that are no longer available, however the overall authoring experience has remained the same.